Sick Or Healthy: It’s In Your Thoughts

 1. Know Your Limits And Set Boundaries

-Whether you’re someone who’s driven by a burning passion or like me, fired by curiosity always jumping to the next intrigue, you need to set your boundaries.
+Whether you’re someone who’s driven by a burning passion or like me, fired by curiosity and always jumping to the next intrigue, you need to set boundaries.
 Establishing boundaries isn’t about limitation.
 It’s not only to ensure your adrenal glands don’t give up from over-stress, and it’s not about conserving physical energy.
-Rather it’s about giving you the space and energy to spend more time pursuing those parts of your life that give you joy.
-When you have strong boundaries you can keep right away from others dramas.
+Rather, boundaries give you the space and energy to spend more time pursuing those parts of your life that give you joy.
+When you have strong boundaries, you can keep right out of others dramas.

 2. Forgive, Forgive, Forgive